kloimhardt/blog/docs/_posts/2025-03-30-py-clj-tiles.md

 ![jupyter_4](/blog/images/jupyter_4.png)

-We are relieved to get for our new function as well the number two as a result.
+We are relieved to also get for our new function the number two as a result.
 But we like the new graphics much better, it clearly distinguishes between the parameter b and the variable x.

 ![jupyter_5](/blog/images/jupyter_5.png)